eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 Key Results:
 - 22% monthly growth in YouTube subscribers.
 - 22% monthly growth in organic views.
-- 22% monthly active users growth in TheLostDiamond $7 dollar subscribtion fee.
+- 22% monthly active users growth in TheLostDiamond $7 dollar subscription fee.

 What is the explicit target number of followers, users and transactions given the baseline:
 - 1 million YouTube-subscribers